Phonicmas/BiotechExpansionWarhammer40k/README.md

 2. Psycaster tree & abilities - ONGOING - Missing rest of psycasts

 # Planned Features:
-1. Psyker Gene for Biotech is required for using Psycasts in this mod - DONE
+1. Psyker Gene for Biotech is required for using VPE Psycasts in this mod - DONE
 2. Psycast tree for Vanilla Expanded Psycasts - ONGOING
 3. All Space Marine gene-seeds & Primaris genes - ONGOING
 4. Make genes require progenoid gland germ cells or whatever to be able to use genes, like the archite requirement.